|A power tap retrieves a weak sample

-The screening of the coax is only at ist
+The screening of the coax is only at its

-main power channel flows at the center conductor from source to load, the
+main power channel flows (at the center conductor), from the power tap

-interrupted.
-Its lenght can be of influence to the results.
+and can be of influence to the power tap properties.

 To keep the return-path-length at the inside

-surface of the box short, a small box with small widths is preferred.
+surface of the box short, a small box with small width and

 plugs, coax and coil: